MarcoDiModica/HawkEngine_Warhammer40K/README.md

 - To save a scene, File->Save Scene; To create a scene, File->New Scene; To load a scene, right click the scene in the library and load

+## AUDIO CONTROLS ##

+- Click add component on a gameobject to add audio source or audio listener
+- Drag your audio file to the desired gameobject inside the inspector

 ## FEATURES ##

 - New revamped dockable UI look